sanjiovani100/ai-medellin-1000/docs/vercel-hosting.md

 ## Conclusion

-The AI Medellin project is set up with a robust deployment configuration using Vercel, with the Solar template as the main user interface.
+The AI Medellin project should be set up with the Solar template as the main user interface, but we need to verify the repository structure first.
 The Vercel MCP server integration provides powerful AI-assisted deployment management capabilities.

-After implementing the rewrites approach and pushing to GitHub, the Solar template should now appear at your main URL.
+After verifying the repository structure and implementing the appropriate configuration, the Solar template should appear at your main URL.
 If it doesn't, follow the troubleshooting steps above to resolve any remaining issues.